WeiqiWeng/study_notes/git_workflow.md

 ## Update the Project

-If we want to update the project, such as adding new feature or fixing a bug, the better practice would be create a new local branch and merge to *master* at last.
-In this way, the version in branch *master* is not affected when doing update.
+If we want to update the project, such as adding new feature or fixing a bug, the better practice is to create a new local branch and merge to *master* at last.
+In this way, the team can make sure the version in branch *master* is always ready for production and not affected when doing update.

 The following commands create a new branch and switch to it.
 ```sh